-- By doing this, you can gain valuable insights into how people feel about your brand and what areas to improve.
+- Doing this lets you gain valuable insights into how people feel about your brand and what areas to improve.

 - Social listening allows you to take the pulse of the internet and get real-time feedback on how your business is doing.

-- Social listening is essential to stay ahead of the competition and ensure that your customers are happy.
+- Social listening is essential to stay ahead of the competition and ensuring your customers are happy.